 A tragic case of Israel Derangement Syndrome ………..

-Tim Hayward (Edinburgh University) has already appeared here – as a member of the Working Group on Syria, Propaganda and Media (SPM).
-To recap, SPM spread the lie that the White Helmets fabricated video evidence of attacks by Assad.
+Tim Hayward (Edinburgh University) has already appeared here – as a member of the Working Group on Syria, Propaganda and Media (WGSPM).
+To recap, WGSPM spread the lie that the White Helmets fabricated video evidence of attacks by Assad.
 Hayward has a penchant for spreading lies and smears.
 How do I know?
 Because he spread this libel about me:

 The truth about the Puma trial is here.
 Two fighters against antisemitism were fitted up by lies from a Holocaust Denier and her cronies combined with a policeman with an ideology and a judge for whom ‘antisemitism’ is a foreign word.
 Hayward smears fighters against antisemitism but bends over backwards to defend Assange whose disclosures put dissidents in Afghanistan and Iraq at risk of serious harm, torture or even death.
 What a charmer.

 It’s not only Assad that Hayward seeks to defend – it’s also Putin.

 Of course Hayward is a Corbyn supporter:

 Plus look who he retweets: Craig Murray, Justin Schlosberg, Richard Burgon, Zara Sultana, Jonathan Cook – it speaks volumes about his views.

 Of course he suffers from Israel Derangement Syndrome, probably incurably.
 He even uses Holocaust Memorial Day as a chance to smear Israel and its supporters.
 It is ludicrous – indeed libellous – to call Bnai Brith ‘extreme’(as this Electronic Intifada article does, retweeted by Hayward).
 The February 2019 UNHCR Report to which the Electronic Intifada piece demonises Israel – as is normal from the bigoted UNHCR.